Comparison of analog and digital recording: Dynamic range

 The dynamic range of an audio system is a measure of the difference between the smallest and largest amplitude values that can be represented in a medium.
 Digital and analog differ in both the methods of transfer and storage, as well as the behavior exhibited by the systems due to these methods.

 The dynamic range capability of digital audio systems far exceeds that of analog audio systems.
+A 16-bit digital recording typically has a dynamic range of between 90 and 95 dB.
 Consumer analog cassette tapes have a dynamic range of between 50 and 75 dB.
 Analog FM broadcasts rarely have a dynamic range exceeding 50 dB.
 Analog studio master tapes can have a dynamic range of up to 77 dB.
 An LP made out of perfect vinyl would have a theoretical dynamic range of 70 dB, though measurements indicate actual performance in the 60 to 70 dB range.

-Compare this to digital recording.
-Typically, a 16-bit digital recording has a dynamic range of between 90 and 95 dB.

 The benefits of using digital recorders with greater than 16-bit accuracy can be applied to the 16 bits of audio CD.
 Meridian Audio founder John Robert Stuart stresses that with the correct dither, the resolution of a digital system is theoretically infinite, and that it is possible, for example, to resolve sounds at −110 dB (below digital full-scale) in a well-designed 16-bit channel.

 Overload conditions

 There are some differences in the behaviour of analog and digital systems when high-level signals are present, where there is the possibility that such signals could push the system into overload.
-With high level signals, analog magnetic tape approaches saturation, and high-frequency response drops in proportion to low-frequency response.
+With high-level signals, analog magnetic tape approaches saturation, and high-frequency response drops in proportion to low-frequency response.
 While undesirable, the audible effect of this can be reasonably unobjectionable.
 In contrast, digital PCM recorders show non-benign behaviour in overload; samples that exceed the peak quantization level are simply truncated, clipping the waveform squarely, which introduces distortion in the form of large quantities of higher-frequency harmonics.
 In principle, PCM digital systems have the lowest level of nonlinear distortion at full signal amplitude.
 The opposite is usually true of analog systems, where distortion tends to increase at high signal levels.
 A study by Manson (1980) considered the requirements of a digital audio system for high-quality broadcasting.
 It concluded that a 16-bit system would be sufficient, but noted the small reserve the system provided in ordinary operating conditions.
 For this reason, it was suggested that a fast-acting signal limiter or 'soft clipper' be used to prevent the system from becoming overloaded.